 Address: 10216 Lee Road, Boynton Beach, Florida

-8 Wander Atlantic Avenue in Delray Beach
+13. Take a Drive Down Atlantic Avenue in Delray Beach

-Today, thanks to the efforts of a dedicated citizenry and officials, this is one of the most beautiful streets in Florida, and one of the liveliest.
-It's lined with one-of-a-kind shops and boutiques, dozens of interesting eateries (from Greek to gourmet and seafood to sushi), sidewalk cafés, cozy shops with hand-dipped ice cream or chocolates, and art galleries.
+Today, thanks to the efforts of a dedicated citizenry and city officials, this is one of the most bustling streets in Florida.
+It's lined with one-of-a-kind shops and boutiques; dozens of interesting eateries, from Greek to gourmet and seafood to sushi, sidewalk cafés, cozy shops with hand-dipped ice-cream or chocolates, and art galleries.

 Atlantic Avenue also boasts one of Florida's best people parades, especially on weekend evenings and Sunday afternoons.
 At the bright-yellow Colony Hotel and Cabana Club, a Mediterranean-style building with towers and turrets that has anchored this street since 1926, you half-expect Humphrey Bogart to be holding court in the lounge.

 Address: Atlantic Avenue, Downtown Delray Beach, Florida

 In Pirates Plunge, you can choose from two high-speed enclosed body slides, each of which drops seven stories, if you dare.
-At Barefootin Bay, the kids can frolic in a watery playground filled with interactive experiences, and at Big Surf, the family can play in a 25,000-square-foot wave pool, with waves up to six feet.
-Be prepared for a great family day and plenty of screaming.
+At Barefootin Bay, the kids can frolic in a watery playground filled with interactive experiences, while at Big Surf, the family can play in a 25,000-square-foot wave pool, with waves up to six feet.
+Be prepared for a great family day with plenty of screaming.

 Address: 6566 North Military Trail, Riviera Beach, Florida

-You may not be a king or queen.
-But you can certainly feel like one at the International Polo Club Palm Beach, watching some of the best players in the world perform in what is actually a thrilling sport.
-This is a place of elegance and time-honored tradition.

-These lush grounds in "horse country," to the west of West Palm Beach, host the largest number of high-goal teams and the most prestigious tournaments in the US, as well as the most stars.
+While you may not be a king or queen, you can certainly feel like one at the National Polo Center as you watch some of the best players in the world perform in this thrilling equestrian sport.
+A place of elegance and time-honored tradition, these lush grounds in "horse country" to the west of West Palm Beach host some of the most prestigious tournaments in the US, as well as the most stars.

 If you've never seen the sport of polo, you'll enjoy it.
-The horsemanship is excellent, the teamwork is precise, the goals are thrilling, and the pageantry is colorful.
+The horsemanship is excellent, the teamwork precise, the goals thrilling, and the pageantry colorful.

 Polo season starts around New Year's and continues to the last week of April.
 It's great fun (and a truly out-of-the-ordinary tourist experience) to enjoy traditional touches such as the grandstand seating or the champagne brunch, or not-so-traditional polo touches such as tailgating.